alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces/theory-of-operation-v1.md

 ### AllJoyn Representation Model for HAE Devices

-Following the AllJoyn bus object structure, a real HAE device will expose its interaction capabilites via implemented AllJoyn interfaces.
+Following the AllJoyn bus object structure, a real HAE device will expose its interaction capabilities via implemented AllJoyn interfaces.
 Depending on its actual complexity, the real device will have one or more HAE devices in its AllJoyn representation.
 By using the additional metadata field, org.AllJoyn.SmartSpaces.DeviceDescription, in About announcement,